Rayybird96/ACCT420_Forecasting_and_Forensic_Analytics/README.md

 This repository contains my __project__ for SMU module ACCT420 (Forecasting & Financial Analytics).

 # Project description
-This project aims to create a model that is able to predict bank manipulation or fraud.
+This project aims to create a model that is able to predict accounting manipulation or fraud in banks.

 ## Methodology
 Part 1 - Taxonomy research